VinceBarresi/programming_challenges/README.md

 ## Algorithms ##

-1. Capitalize and Reverse alternate words in a string
+1. Capitalize and reverse alternate words in a string

 2. Return index of a key value in a sorted array